Here are some of our most frequently asked questions from Patients

 Q. Am I locked into the scheme?

 A. Once you have joined the OcuPlan scheme and completed your cooling-off period you will have signed up to a 12-month long contract and package of care.
 You can either pay for this package of care in advance or choose to pay by monthly instalments to OcuPlan, which will be the monthly cost of the care package level you have signed up to for 12 months.
-If you fail to make these payments and miss 2 consecutive payments, then OcuPlan will seek to retrieve these costs from you.
+If you have accessed and used OcuPlan services, and if you fail to make these payments and miss 2 consecutive payments, then OcuPlan will seek to retrieve these costs from you.
 Initially this will be in the form of reminder letters stating the amount outstanding.
 If these are not paid within 60 days of your first missed payment then we may seek to retrieve the outstanding charges through a debt collection agency.
 If you miss 1 months’ worth of payments, then your scheme will be suspended until you have caught up with your payments.

 Q. How do I use my OcuPlan care packages?